 If a homeowner plans to install a new mailbox or replace a worn one, he or she must use only Postal Service–approved traditional, contemporary or locking full/limited service mailboxes.
 Customers must be careful when purchasing curbside mail receptacles because the use of unapproved boxes is prohibited.
 Customers may use a custom-built mailbox, but they must consult with their post office to ensure it conforms to guidelines applying to flag, size, strength and quality of construction.

-For more information on the use of names or numbers on mailboxes, or answers to any other questions, contact your local Postmaster.
+For more information on the use of names or numbers on mailboxes, or answers to any other questions, residents should call their local post office.